Why Mendeley + Thetapad?

 Mendeley stores data online, but also:

-- Export your entire library periodically
+- Export your entire library periodically as backup

-- Keep a backup of
+- Keep local copies of

-.bibfiles - Don't rely solely on cloud sync
+.bibfiles - Don't rely solely on cloud sync for important projects

 4. Keep Metadata Clean

-- Use consistent formatting
+- Use consistent formatting for author names

 - Correct errors when you spot them